maheshsabnis/BajajNetCore/readme.md

 	- Reusable functions those are responsible to Abstract the class behavior
 	- The may habe input Parameters and also can return data using Output Parameters
 	- The method that does not return anything is define as 'void'
+	- Method parameters
+		- pass by val
+			- int x,y;
+			- Define method
+				- void m1(int a,int b)
+			- call method
+				- m1(x,y);
+			- x and y are actual parameters and a,b are formal parameters

 # Generics
 - Typesafe collections to stre data in-memory